josefineflygge/calculator/README.md

 ```

 ## Input
-- The program allows the user to enter a file with a set of commands on each line.
+- The program allows the user to enter a file with a set of commands, one per line.
 - Names consisting of alphanumeric characters are allowed as register names.(*)
 - All input is case insensitive
 - Invalid commands are ignored and logged to the console